Permutation-Based Encryption

 Encryption Algorithm

-- Key Expansion: Derive the permutation from the secret key.
+Key Expansion Derive the permutation from the secret key.
+For example, a key might define the order of rearrangement (e.g.,

-- Transformation: Apply the permutation to each element/block.
+Transformation Apply the permutation to each element or block of plaintext.

 Example: